ethereum/hevm/doc/src/limitations-and-workarounds.md

 ## Symbolic arguments to certain EVM opcodes

-When a symbolic argument is passed to an EVM opcodes that hevm cannot deal with symbolically, this error will be raised.
-There are number of such EVM opcode, for example JUMP, JUMPI, CALL, CALLCODE, DELEGATECALL, STATICCALL, CREATE, CREATE2, SELFDESTRUCT, etc. If any of these opcodes are called with an argument that is symbolic, hevm raises an error, like:
+When a symbolic argument is passed to an EVM opcodes that hevm cannot deal with symbolically, an error is raised.
+There are number of such EVM opcodes, for example JUMP, JUMPI, CALL, CALLCODE, DELEGATECALL, STATICCALL, CREATE, CREATE2, SELFDESTRUCT, etc. If any of these are called with an argument that is symbolic, hevm raises an error, such as:

 ```shell
 WARNING: hevm was only able to partially explore the call prefix 0x[...] due to the following issue(s):